SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/05-The-Best-Movie.md

 ```
 [/code-editor]
 [task-description]
-## Description
+# Description
-Until the command "STOP" is received, you will be receiving movie titles.
+Until the command "**STOP**" is received, you will be receiving movie titles.

 The best movie for you will be the one that has the most points.